 In 1920, in the middle of the Taisho era, Sutemi Horiguchi, Mamoru Yamada, Kikuji Ishimoto, Keiichi Morita, Mayumi Takizawa, and other graduates of Tokyo Imperial University’s Department of Architecture gathered to form the Secessionist Architecture Association, the first architectural design movement in Japan.

-5 Interesting Meiji Era Buildings
+Meiji Era Buildings in Tokyo

 - Ichigokan, Tokyo: while this is not the original version of the building that was built by Josiah Conder and modeled after office buildings of that time in England, this newly constructed building that opened in 2010 is a very precise reconstruction of the original.
-The red bricks truly bring a nostalgic feel of British architecture of the late 19th century.
+The red bricks truly bring a nostalgic feel of the British architecture of the late 19th century.

 - International Library of Children’s Literature, Tokyo: this children’s library is situated in the renovated building of what used to be the official library of the Ueno area.
 It is essentially a steel frame with brick cladding, as was usual at that time.

 - Bank of Japan Head Office, Tokyo: designed by Tatsuo Kingo, the building of the Bank of Japan in Tokyo’s Nihonbashi area strongly resembles the building of the National Bank of Belgium which was considered one of the most modern designs of its time.
-It is very interesting to see a Renaissance-inspired design in the middle of Tokyo, as this style is barely seen anywhere else in Japan.
+It is very interesting to see a Renaissance-inspired design in the middle of Tokyo, as this style is rarely seen anywhere else in Japan.

 - Glover Garden, Nagasaki: similar to Kitanocho, Glover Garden is also an area where many foreigners settled after the Japanese borders opened to them.
 Mr. Glover was originally from Scotland and settled in Nagasaki when the port opened to all foreign trade.
 He later played a role in overthrowing the old government that was the start of this new era.
 His house, which you can see in this garden, is the oldest wooden building in the Meiji style in Japan.